wasi-shah/Docker-AKS/01.2 Kubernetes/Readme.md

 Simple pod with manual schedule with node selector- Remember this can be one to many if you have multiple nodes available with same label.
 Commands
 -	Label Node first
-o	First label your nodes
+    - First label your nodes
-o	Kubectl lable nodes node01 size=Large
+    - Kubectl lable nodes node01 size=Large
-o	Kubectl lable nodes node02 size=Large
+    - Kubectl lable nodes node02 size=Large
-o	Kubectl label nodes node03 size=Medium
+    - Kubectl label nodes node03 size=Medium
-o	Kubectl label nodes node03 size=Small
+    - Kubectl label nodes node03 size=Small
--	Now add nodeSelector definition into pod spec o	  nodeSelector: o	    size= Large
+-	Now add nodeSelector definition into pod spec
+    -  nodeSelector:
+    -   size= Large

 ##### NodeAffinity
 NodeAffinity is advance from of nodeSelector in which we can define a query to match the node.